sagarbasavaraj/people-management/README.md

 ## Description

 People Mangement  - App to manage people.
-User can create, read and edit people informations.
+User can create, read and edit person informations.

 ## Development

-main branch is used for developement.
+Main branch is used for developement.
 Ideally need to use feature branches and raise PR to main branch.

 Code base is structured based on screens (ex. home, add-edit-people).
 All related files are grouped together and kept in one folder.
 In this way it is easy to find files and also helps others to understand the code base easily.